-For businesses, unplanned delays caused by measurement equipment downtime impacts productivity, and profitability.
+For businesses, unplanned delays caused by measurement equipment downtime impacts productivity and profitability.
 As such, businesses are forced to invest heavily in technology and programs to protect themselves against these risks.
-The focus of oil and gas production and transmission companies is increasingly tilted towards capital discipline to bolster their defence against the ebb and flow of the industry and the need to ‘insure’ themselves against roadblocks like inaccurate measurement, operational downtime, damaged equipment, equipment repairs and replacement, as well as general safety issues.
+The focus of oil and gas production and transmission companies is increasingly tilted towards capital discipline to bolster their defence against the rise and fall of the industry, and the need to ‘insure’ themselves against roadblocks like inaccurate measurement, operational downtime, damaged equipment, equipment repairs and replacement, and general safety issues.

 Here’s where the use of sonic nozzles comes in to play.
 Sonic nozzles are designed to protect orifice meters, other differential pressure devices, turbines, and rotary devices from overspeed situations where the meters will be damaged.
-Minor damage can cause inaccurate readings, or for major issues, catastrophic failure, where the meter is severely damaged and must be repaired or replaced.
-By incorporating the use of sonic nozzles, companies put themselves in a position to avoid expensive meter repairs, time-consuming replacements and costly operational downtime when the pipe or meter run must be shut down to replace a damaged component.
-In terms of safety, sonic nozzles protect pipe components such as valves, probes and turbine blades from being ripped out and sent down the pipeline.
+Minor damage can cause inaccurate readings, while major issues can lead to catastrophic failure, where the meter is severely damaged and must be repaired or replaced.
+By incorporating the use of sonic nozzles, companies put themselves in a position to avoid expensive meter repairs, time-consuming replacements, and costly operational downtime when the pipe or meter run must be shut down entirely to replace a damaged component.
+In terms of safety, sonic nozzles protect pipe components such as valves, probes, and turbine blades from being ripped out and sent down the pipeline.

 CPA sonic nozzles are suitable for protection of all types of flow meters, probes, strainers, valves, and other equipment.
-In sync with its overarching goal to prevent measurement errors in the oil and gas flows and help protect production companies from the associated legal costs and long-term reputational damage.
-The flow nozzles have been proven by industry users to be reliable, cost beneficial and require zero maintenance.
+Our recommendation for the use of sonic nozzles is in sync with CPA’s goal to prevent and reduce measurement errors in oil and gas flows, and to help protect companies from long term equipment damage and potential safety issues.
+The flow nozzles have been proven by industry users to be reliable, cost beneficial, and require zero maintenance.

-At CPA, we have the expertise to custom manufacture sonic nozzles to suit your unique process conditions and size requirements – delivering a finished product with no moving parts, no maintenance requirements and a guaranteed low fouling rate with excellent reliability.
-Call us now to discuss how we can help you achieve flow accuracy.
+At CPA, we have the expertise to custom manufacture sonic nozzles to suit your unique process conditions and size requirements – delivering a finished product with no moving parts, no maintenance requirements, and a guaranteed low fouling rate with excellent reliability.
+Call us today to discuss how we can help you achieve flow accuracy: (403) 236-4480.